In this section, we discuss the runtime behavior of Scrypto code (in WASM format).

 Scrypto code runs when a function/method get invoked.

-Each blueprint has a separate exported WASM function which serves as the entrypoint for any function/method call.
+Each blueprint has a mapping from function to an exported WASM function which serves as the entrypoint for a function call.

 Execution of WASM code follows the standard with the following modifications: